John Tower: Death and legacy

 On April 5, 1991, Tower was aboard Atlantic Southeast Airlines Flight 2311 when it crashed while on approach for landing at Brunswick, Georgia.
-The crash instantly killed everyone on board, including Tower and his middle daughter, Marian, the astronaut Sonny Carter, and twenty others.
+The crash instantly killed everyone on board, including Tower and his middle daughter, Marian, astronaut Sonny Carter, and twenty others.
 An investigation determined that the crash resulted from failure of the plane's propeller control unit.

 Tower and his daughter are buried together at the family plot of the Sparkman-Hillcrest Memorial Park Cemetery in Dallas.
 A cenotaph in Tower's honor was erected at the Texas State Cemetery in Austin.
-Tower's personal and political life are chronicled in his autobiography, Consequences: A Personal and Political Memoir, published a few months before his death.
+Tower's life is chronicled in his autobiography, Consequences: A Personal and Political Memoir, published a few months before his death.
 He donated his papers to his alma mater, Southwestern University.